Important Information

 Interagency Grants

 Proposals not adhering to the following guidelines will be returned for revision without review.
-These guidelines are also available as a printable Word doc: Proposal Format Guidelines (Word).
+These guidelines are also available as a printable Word doc: Proposal Format Guidelines (DOC).

 Document parameters